How to Book a Mover

 One of the most significant decisions you'll have to make is whether you want to hire professional movers or do it yourself (DIY).
 Both choices have advantages and disadvantages, and recognizing them will help you make an informed decision:

 The decision of whether to hire professional movers or do it yourself is influenced by factors such as your money, available time, personal preferences, and the complexity of your move.
-Consider the pros and cons, as well as your individual circumstances.
+Consider the pros and cons, as well as your circumstances.

-To begin the relocating process, contact your installation's transportation office as soon as possible.
+To begin the relocation process, contact your installation's transportation office as soon as possible.
 They will provide guidance on timing and logistics, as well as the possibility of a Personally Procured Move (PPM).
 Inquire about any entitlements and allowances to which you may be entitled, such as Temporary Lodging Allowance (TLA) or Dislocation Allowance (DLA).

 Vehicle transportation is another key factor during a military move.
 Consider distance, convenience, cost, and personal preferences when organizing transportation for your automobiles.
 Evaluate the available options, weigh their benefits and drawbacks, and select the one that best meets your personal needs and circumstances.
 You have several possibilities depending on the distance and logistics involved: